Who are you guys?

 What’s included in the workshop?

 All of the information you need for any specific Workshop should be on the sign-up page, and you are always welcome to contact us if you have more questions.
 For most workshops, all transportation, lodging and meals are included.
+Of course there are some exceptions, and they are noted on the workshop pages.
 Also, please refer to our Terms and Conditions.

 How many guests are on your workshops?

 It depends on the workshop.
 A typical workshop is 8 guests with 2 leaders.
-A very few are larger (for example, Galapagos, Antarctica, and Svalbard).
-And some are much smaller (examples are Redwoods, Death Valley, Mongolia, and some Africa safaris are only 5, 6 or 7 guests).
+A very few are larger (for example, Galápagos, Antarctica, and Svalbard).
+And some are much smaller (examples are Alaska Wildlife, California Redwoods, Death Valley, Mongolia, and some Africa safaris are only 5, 6 or 7 guests).

 What are the basics I should know about my camera before the workshop?